LRGASP/lrgasp-submissions/docs/synapse.md

 ## Submit entry to LRGASP

+Before submitting your project, change the *Project Sharing Settings*  to give *Can Download* access to "LRGASP Evaluators".

 To submit to LRGASP, go to [https://www.synapse.org/LRGASP](https://www.synapse.org/LRGASP) and click *Submit to an LRGASP Challenge*.
 In the window that opens, click *Find Entity* and select the entry directory to submit.
 Please ensure that the entry directory is select,